New Orleans levees pass Ida’s test while some suburbs flood

 “We will proceed to conduct a post-storm assessment of the refinery when it is safe to do so,” Fallas said.

 Kunzelman reported from College Park, Maryland.
 Amy reported from Atlanta.
-Associated Press writers Michael Biesecker in Washington and Melinda Deslatte in Baton Rouge contributed to this report.
+Associated Press writers Michael Biesecker in Washington; Jeffrey Collins in Columbia, South Carolina; and Melinda Deslatte in Baton Rouge contributed to this report.

 By JANET MCCONNAUGHEY, MICHAEL KUNZELMAN and JEFF AMY